SophieDeBenedetto/stream_chat/blog.md

 # Building a Chat App with LiveView Streams

 In this post, we'll build out a LiveView chatroom app with the help of LiveView's new LiveStream feature.
-You'll see how streams seamlessly integrate with LiveView JS and other LiveView features to power interactive and efficient UIs.
+You'll see how streams seamlessly integrate into your existing live views to power interactive and efficient UIs.
 Along the way, we'll look at how streams work under the hood.
 When we're done, you'll have exercised the full functionality of LiveStream and you'll understand how streams work at a deep level.

 ## What are LiveView Streams?

 LiveView 0.18.16 ships with the new streams functionality for managing large collections of data client-side, without having to store anything in the LiveView socket.
 Chris McCord tells us more about this feature and the problem it's designed to solve in [this excellent post](https://fly.io/phoenix-files/phoenix-dev-blog-streams/).

-For the past few years, a question I would often hear from devs interested in LiveView was: "What about large sets of data?"
+For the past few years, a question I would often hear from developers interested in LiveView was: "What about large datasets?"
 Users who needed to display and manage long lists of data had to store that data on the server, or else work with the `phx-update="append"` feature.
 Storing large collections server-side can impact performance, while the `phx-update="append"` feature had its own drawbacks.
 But, as is so often the case with LiveView over the course of its development, the framework has come to provide a better solution for this commonly expressed concern.
 Now, you can use streams to efficiently manage large datasets in your live views by detaching that data from the socket and letting the client store it instead of the server.

 LiveView exposes an elegant and users-friendly API for storing data in a client-side stream and allowing your app's users to interact with that data by adding, updating, and deleting items in the stream.
 We'll explore this behavior as we build a real-time chat feature into an existing chatroom-style LiveView application.
 Our chat will even use streams to support an infinite scroll back feature that allows users to view their chat history.
 Let's get started.